 CARD started the initiative of promoting Farmer Producer Organisations in two blocks of Mandla district (Ghughari and Bichchiya) and two blocks of Dhar district (Badnawar and Dhar) with target of 1000 farmers for each FPO in partnership with Small Farmers Agri-Business Consortium (Ministry of Agriculture & Cooperation) during 2014.
 It is an initiative that ultimately aims at creating sustainable agriculture economy particularly for marginal and small farmers by consolidating their resources so that these cultivators may exploit economy of scales concerning agriculture practices, which, otherwise is not possible in view of small size of their holdings.
 The success of FPO model is yet debated, the old practitioners branding it as another green revolution while the critics say it is another SGSY.
 As it happens with all new initiatives there is mushrooming of FPOs being formed and not being able to cross its infancy stage.
-CARD has been mobilising the farming community since a decade and now its decision to go for promoting FPOs will bring dividend soon.
+CARD has been mobilising the farming community since the beginning of this century and has now been promoting FPOs.
 We are adopting area based different approaches in forming FPOs which can sustain without government aid.
-We propose to have set up more than 20 FPOs by the end of 2015.
+We are presently promoting 10 FPOs.

 NTFP based Rural Technologies: